arizvisa/ida-minsc/CONTRIBUTING.md

   There's a chance I broke some things, but who knows).
 * Documentation fixes

+## New Versions of IDA (Tags)

+If a new version of IDA gets release, a new tag will be created with a name matching the previous version of IDA that the plugin was developed against.
+This is primarily for bisecting against if something in the future gets broken.
+IDAPython's API is pretty much a moving target so we need all the help we can get!

 ## Conclusion

 Thanks for your interest in contributing to this plugin!